potassco/clorm/README.rst

 Note: Importing from ``clorm.clingo`` instead of ``clingo``.

-   While it is possible to use ClORM with the raw clingo library, a wrapper library is provided to make the integration seemless.
-This wrapper (should) behave identically to the original module, except that it extends the functionality to offer integration with ClORM objects.
+   While it is possible to use Clorm with the raw clingo library, a wrapper library is provided to make the integration seemless.
+This wrapper (should) behave identically to the original module, except that it extends the functionality to offer integration with Clorm objects.
 It is also possible to `monkey patch <https://en.wikipedia.org/wiki/Monkey_patch>`_ Clingo if this is your preferred approach (see the `documentation
    <https://clorm.readthedocs.io/en/latest/>`_).

 The next step is to define a data model that maps the Clingo predicates to Python classes.
-ClORM introduces two basic concepts for defining the data model:
+Clorm introduces two basic concepts for defining the data model:
 ``Predicate`` and ``FactBase``. ``Predicate`` maps the ASP predicates to Python classes, while ``FactBase`` provides a container for storing facts of these types.
 Both classes must be sub-classed when defining the data model.
 A helper